Anita Lerche: A Figure in Punjabi Music (2007–2013)

 Lerche's desire to sing and dance in a Bollywood film was the subject of a 2010 documentary, Fra Herlev til Bollywood.
 The half-hour documentary, directed by Gry Louise Kolind, follows Lerche's journey to Mumbai as she tried to break into the Bollywood scene.
 The film was broadcast on DR2, a prominent Danish Broadcast Corporation television station.
 The film once again allowed Lerche to be recognized in her homeland, and it also allowed the people of Denmark to glimpse the beauty of India.
 About the documentary and her desire to perform in Bollywood films, Lerche said, “I know if I have the passion, and work hard, I have a chance, because I carry a Bollywood dream in my heart.
 And I know everything is possible in India!”

 Kolind said that because one of the Danish Broadcasting Corporation stations had been playing Bollywood movies every Saturday, popular interest in the movies had grown.
 So she wanted to show the people who are in Bollywood, as well as those who wish to get involved in the industry.
 “And of course, there's the developing story of Anita and her struggles in Bollywood as well.
 Since Anita is a well-known name in Denmark, and she's done well for herself in Punjab, we wanted to see how far she could go.”

 In 2011, Lerche was a featured artist on the recording of a musical drama, The Bollywood Trip.
 She sang on the tracks "Soniye," along with Vicky Singh and Stephan Grabowski, and "Mahia Ve" with Stephan Grabowski.

-Lerche also increased her digital presence in 2011, when she released her own app for Apple and Android products through Mobile Roadie.
-The app allows fans to interact, watch music videos and learn about Lerche and her music.